isaacotengdev/AWS_GLUE_ETL_PIPELINE/README.md

 #Imports PySpark SQL functions for data transformations.
 from pyspark.sql.functions import (
-    col, to_date, trim, upper, when, year, month
+    col, to_date, trim, upper, when, year, month, to_timestamp )
-)

 # ---------------------------------------------------------------------------------